Family Member Arrested? Support Your Relative

 Criminal Justice/Mental Health Information Network

-The Criminal Justice/Mental Health Information Network (InfoNet) builds and expands on previous efforts to collect program information as a resource for policymakers, practitioners, and advocates working to improve outcomes when people with mental illnesses come into contact with the criminal justice system.
+The Criminal Justice/Mental Health Information Network (InfoNet) builds and expands on previous efforts to collect program information as a resource for policymakers, practitioners, and advocates working to improve outcomes when people with mental health considerations/conditions come into contact with the criminal justice system.

 Judge David L. Bazelon Center for Mental Health Law

-Individuals with mental illness and intellectual disabilities deserve to be treated with respect and dignity, which is why the Bazelon Center works to ensure that individuals at all income levels have access to community-mental health services that will enable them to live and work independently in the community.
+Individuals with mental health considerations/conditions and intellectual disabilities deserve to be treated with respect and dignity, which is why the Bazelon Center works to ensure that individuals at all income levels have access to community-mental health services that will enable them to live and work independently in the community.

-Having a job, perhaps more than any other factor, enables people with mental illness to lead full lives in their communities.
+Having a job, perhaps more than any other factor, enables people with mental health considerations/conditions to lead full lives in their communities.
 We will continue to strive for workplace and employment equality, so that individuals with disabilities will not be discriminated against while seeking employment and/or once hired.

 Hiring a Lawyer